ya-gao/Dont-Starve-Mod/README.md

 # Dont-Starve-Mod
 This is a character mod of a popular wilderness survival game Don't Starve.
-Follow the user manual to install our mod.
-Have fun!
+Follow the user manual to install our mod and have fun!
 ![nezha in game](UserGuideImages/nezha_in_game.jpg)
+# Character Features
+Name: Nezha
+- two forms (small form and big form), which can tranform to each other under different conditions
+- two forms have distinct appearance and properties (i.e., defense value, attack value etc.)
+- three featured item/weapons: Fire Spear, Qiankun Ring, and Red Armillary Sash

 For detailed information, please see the [DesignOfNeZha.md](ChickenDinner/docs/DesignOfNeZha.md)
 # User Manual